 And I have a sneaky suspicion that hubby wanted to show off our new boat.

 Knowing now what I didn’t then, we should have never anchored so close to so many other boats.
 But then I wouldn’t be able to tell this story…

-A little digression: Recently, while on a mooring buoy in no wind, I herd a “clank, clank.”
-I looked up and our davits (the things that hold our tender up at the back of the boat) were locked into a neighboring catamarans bow.
+A little digression: Recently, while on a mooring buoy in no wind, I heard a “clank, clank.”
+I looked up and our davits (the things that hold our tender up at the back of the boat) were locked into the bow of a neighboring catamaran.
 Because there was no wind, we swung one way and they swung our way!
 Luckily, we knew our neighbors and I simply slept in the cockpit all night to push them off when needed.
 But I digress.
 Let me get back to the crowded bay.

 It was absolute chaos.
 At first, we didn’t want to admit that we might have dragged but we just didn’t know if our anchor was still set or not.

 My husband motored us out to the entrance of the bay and we anchored away from everyone else.
 The wind was blowing strong, so Simon stayed up on deck all night making sure that we stayed put.
 Unfortunately for him, it was his birthday!
 No beers for him, but we celebrated a couple days later.

 After that experience, I started to take anchoring more seriously.